Major in Elementary Education

 Retention in TEP Programs

 Teacher candidates must maintain the grade point average requirements outlined in the Grading Policy section above.
-Additionally, they must also successfully complete the preclinical field experiences required for each methods course.
+Additionally, they must also successfully complete field experiences required for each methods course.
 Candidate progress is evaluated throughout programs in the Department of Teacher Education according to GPA, professional teaching standards, dispositions, and other factors.
 Candidates not meeting these criteria may be removed from or counseled out of their program or may be required to complete remediation at the discretion of the Department.

-Methods courses required in all teacher licensure programs require preclinical field experiences to be completed in schools designated by the Department of Teacher Education.
-Each elementary methods course requires 30 hours of preclinical field experience and each secondary methods course requires 40 hours of preclinical field experience.
-At least one of the preclinical field experiences will be completed in a school that is considered diverse in ethnicity, race, or socioeconomic status, or other placements deemed appropriate by the Department.
+Methods courses required in all teacher licensure programs require field experiences to be completed in schools designated by the Department of Teacher Education.
+Each elementary methods course requires 30 hours of field experience and each secondary methods course requires 40 hours of field experience.
+At least one of the field experiences will be completed in a school that is considered diverse in ethnicity, race, or socioeconomic status, or other placements deemed appropriate by the Department.
 Per Department policy, candidates are not permitted to enroll in more than two methods courses per semester.
-School placements for preclinical field experience are assigned by the Department.
+School placements for field experience are assigned by the Department.

 General Education Requirements for All Candidates